damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### Hot Queue: How GitLab manages ticket assignments

-In Normal support departments, teams use an "assignment" model, where an agent is assigned a ticket and sees the ticket through to completion.
+Support teams often use an "assignment" model, where an agent is assigned a ticket and sees the ticket through to completion.
 If they are stuck, they can re-assign this ticket to another agent to pick up and try and complete.
-Taking advantage of our global support team we are using a system dubbed "Hot Queuing".
+At GitLab however, we're taking advantage of our global support team and using a system dubbed "Hot Queuing".
 This system means that we all work from one global queue and it's expected that multiple agents will be working together on most issues.
 This allows us to do the following:

 + Keep tickets moving forward 24/7.
 + Exposes the team to more issues so more learning is happening.
-+ Providing a theoretical faster response to customers since tickets are not hidden away in an agent's personal queue and "bound" to an agent's workday.
++ Provide faster response to customers since tickets are not hidden away in an agent's personal queue and "bound" to an agent's workday.
 + Everyone has an accurate global representation of the support load.

 #### When should tickets be assigned?